TAJD/TensorFlowInScala/readme.md

 # Serving Tensorflow in Scala

+This is the code accompanying my blog post [here](https://tajd.co.uk/2023/10/15/onnx-interface-scala).

 ## Prerequisites

 - Scala 3 is installed and working with your development editor/environment of choice.